miguelbeca/MedicareCharges/README.md

 The focus of this analysis was on the [Physician] (https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data/Physician-and-Other-Supplier.html) dataset, because it not only focused on the most common medical costs (such as doctor's visits, medical exams, etc.) but it also provided a quite large dataset (around 1.7GB and over 9 million records).
 The analysis was focused on the [2013] (https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Provider-Charge-Data/Physician-and-Other-Supplier2013.html) dataset.

 CMS provides data in two formats: as a single tab delimited file (to be imported into SAS or other statistical software packages) and as Microsoft Excel files.
-Given that I am not a SAS User (although it is in my plans to learn in the near future), I decided to utilized the Excel files in order to import them into a local Oracle database instance.
+Given that I am not a SAS User (although it is in my plans to learn in the near future), I decided to utilize the Excel files in order to import them into a local Oracle database instance.

 As part of the importing process, the Excel files were first converted to the CSV format and imported into Oracle using SQL Developer's data import interface.
 From experience, SQL developer is able to process CSV files much better than Excel files, as importing large Excel files with SQL Developer is often prone to errors.